Tipoca/repr/README.md

 **TODO**

 - TextStart and TextEnd as left / right units
 - Interpretation of `match`, is it a judgement `a : A` or a test that one is divisible by another (quotient is equal to zero) `a / b`?
+Proof search
 - Representation of the four units
 - Intensional/extensional commutativity/idempotence
 - a.le(b) → a.and(b) = a, a.add(b) = b